New Initiative Aims To Make Jewish Schools More Inclusive And Accessible For All Students

 Specialists will learn from each other, share resources and receive ongoing professional development from experts in the disability inclusion field.
 The Inclusion Specialists Network is made possible by a generous grant from the Janet and Alvin Schwartz Fund for Special Education.

-In addition to professional development and ongoing communication with WCI Director Gabrielle Kaplan-Mayer, each participating congregation receives a $750 stipend to use towards their accessibility and inclusion efforts.
+In addition to professional development and ongoing communication with Whole Community Inclusion professionals, each participating congregation receives a $500 stipend to use towards their accessibility and inclusion efforts.

-“This network allows us to both emphasize the importance of hiring inclusion specialists in our congregational schools and also give direct support to those educators who are working most closely with students with disabilities and their families,” explains Rabbi Phil Warmflash, CEO of Jewish Learning Venture.
+“This network allows us to both emphasize the importance of hiring inclusion specialists in our congregational schools and also give direct support to those educators who are working most closely with students with disabilities and their families,” explains Gabrielle Kaplan-Mayer, WCI Director.
 “It is a significant step towards the inclusion of all children in Jewish educational settings across the area.”

-Five congregations have been selected in this inaugural year.
+Six congregations have been selected to participate in our second year.
 They are:

 - Ohev Shalom of Bucks County